Protecting Your Future When You’ve Been Charged With A Property Crime

-The act of damaging property that belongs to another person is known in the New York Penal Code as “Criminal Mischief.”
-If you find yourself under arrest for criminal mischief, a skilled Manhattan property crimes defense lawyer can help.
-Call today at 212-349-2200 to arrange a free consultation.
+The act of damaging property that belongs to another person is known in the New York State Penal Law as “criminal mischief.”
+If you find yourself under arrest for criminal mischief, a skilled criminal defense lawyer at Konta, Georges & Buza, P.C. can help.

 - When he or she intentionally damages the property of another person

 - When a person intentionally participated in the destruction of an “abandoned building”